K

 Origin

 Accounts of Japanese emperors possessing prized ponds of brilliantly colored carp appear as early as 720 AD.
-Concerted efforts to breed these fish and their later classification as koi did not occur until much later, sometime in the early 1800’s.
-This was achieved by selectively breeding Amur carp who expressed particularly striking patterns.
-Over the course of the 19th Century, certain varieties became immensely popular and entire subculture surrounding koi breeding arose.
+Concerted efforts to breed these fish and their later classification as koi did not occur until much later, sometime in the early 1800s.
+This was achieved by selectively breeding Amur carp that expressed particularly striking patterns.
+Over the course of the 19th Century, certain varieties became immensely popular, and an entire subculture surrounding koi breeding arose.
 This practice is still thriving today and has spread outside of its native Japan to fish enthusiasts around the world.

 Appearance

 A koi fish should be torpedo-shaped and symmetrical, with no defects in its conformation.
 It should be plump without being obese, and the paired fins should be the same shape and size.
-Like all carp, the koi lacks teeth but has a terminal mouth, which means it’s found at the end of its head.
-Since the fish is largely a bottom feeder, its mouth is inferior, which means it opens downward.
+Koi have a subterminal mouth, located slightly underneath the head and facing downward, which is typical for bottom-feeding fish.
 Barbs are found at the edges of the mouth, which gives away the koi’s carp ancestry.
 The colorations of all types of koi fish should be rich and saturated, and white and silver scales should have a sparkle to them.

 Japanese Koi in a pond.